 Monitoring systems should be on your list of must-haves and different types of systems perform a few key functions.
 Once these monitors detect abnormal events or an incident, they can also be configured to alert specific individuals or teams.
 In addition, they could be even configured to pass on the event to an event correlation engine or incident management system.

-These systems periodically check if your website or any other end-point is up or down and report back if something’s amiss.
+These systems periodically check your applications or services or systems is up or down from the end-user perspective and report back if something’s amiss.
+This is often referred as synthetic monitoring.
 Some tools like Freshping also offer services like SSL monitoring, DNS monitoring, etc.

 These systems track various aspects of a network and its operation, such as traffic, bandwidth utilization, and uptime.
 These systems can also monitor specific devices and other elements that are integral to the network.

 These systems constantly monitor your services for potential threats to security.
-It collects and analyses information to detect suspicious behavior or unauthorized system changes on your network, and helps to define which types of behavior should trigger alerts.
+It collects and analyses information to detect suspicious behaviour or unauthorized system changes on your network, and helps to proactively mitigate any potential threats before it becomes a crisis.

 Once detected, the next step is to get to the bottom of things.